Editor’s Note: This blog post has been recently updated to reflect the most current industry news.

 Your kiosk manufacturer will be well-versed regarding ADA features, so make sure to consult with them about what options are available to meet every customer’s needs.

 Can I also place my self-service kiosk outdoors?

 Self-service kiosks are designed differently to withstand the environmental factors that come with being placed outside.
 In these instances, the structures must be designed and engineered to be weather-resistant, secure, durable and safe for all outdoor conditions.

-If you’re looking to utilize self-service kiosks outside, you’ll need to keep in mind that outdoor kiosks can cost much more than that of an indoor kiosk.
+If you’re looking to utilize outdoor self-service kiosks outside, you’ll need to keep in mind that outdoor kiosks cost more than that of an indoor kiosk.
 This is because these kiosks must be more durable, watertight, and insulated as well as include hardware components that are rated and ruggedized for the outdoors.
 Touch screens need to be easily read in direct sunlight, and the exterior must handle exposure to heavy wind, rain, and more.
 Additionally, mounting will need to be factored in along with climate control inside the kiosk to maintain temperature and humidity.

 When considering an outdoor option, make sure you’re aware of all the variables associated with ensuring a successful deployment.

 What features should I consider when deciding on a self-service kiosk?